 You can also check out our 2-day Death Valley itinerary.
 We’ve also got tips for taking the scenic Golden Valley and Sidewinder Canyon hikes.
 If you are planning to camp, be sure to use our camping guide to figure out the best place to stay.

-If you aren’t camping, be sure to book ahead if you want to stay inside the park, because you only have three options:
+If you aren’t camping, be sure to book ahead if you want to stay inside the park, because there are only three hotels in the park’s borders.
+But you can use our Death Valley lodging guide to find hotels inside and outside of the park which has choices for all budgets.

 Get jazzed for your trip (and play some fun trivia with the kids) by reading our list of fun facts about Death Valley.
 You can learn whether or not Scotty actually built Scotty’s Castle, what makes Badwater Basin special and how the park got its deadly name.